ATiredVegan/ATiredVegan.github.io/_pages/book-recs.md

 author_profile: true
 ---

 One thing I really would have appreciated when I first started learning Spanish was a list of books originally in Spanish, graded by difficulty and grouped by theme.
 My goal for this page is to be that.
 I will add to this page as I continue to read.
 I’ll also make a note of if the audiobook is available. *Note: where possible I have linked to my bookshop.org page.
 This is an alternative to Amazon that gives your local bookstore of choice a 20% commission.
-I will also get a 10% commission if you buy the books listed here through my link*
+I will also get a 10% commission if you buy the books listed here through my link.*

 ## Beginner Books